xsfa/xsfa/README.md

 My name is Tesfa (he/him) and I am a senior studying computer science at University of Washington Bothell

 ## Currently..
-- Working at Tesla ⚡️ as a data engineer intern
+- Working at Tesla ⚡️ as a data engineer
-- Exploring problems and ideas in all things data engineering👨🏽‍💻
+- Exploring problems in all things data engineering👨🏽‍💻
 - Lifting 🏋🏽‍♂️
 - Making music 🎛